When the body’s automaticity stops working

-Intranasal mechanical stimulation, or INMEST, is a treatment method that stimulates the brain to balance the autonomic nervous system.
-The method alleviates symptoms caused by autonomic dysfunction.
-It was developed by researchers partially affiliated with Karolinska Institutet in Stockholm, Sweden.
+Intranasal mechanical stimulation, or INMEST, is a new, non-invasive treatment method that mechanically stimulates nerves inside the nose.
+The treatment activates, among other things, the vagus nerve to balance the autonomic nervous system and thereby relieve symptoms of autonomic dysfunction.
+The method can influence heart rate, blood pressure, breathing, and the immune system, as well as stress-related conditions and inflammation.
+It was developed by researchers partly affiliated with Karolinska Institutet in Stockholm, Sweden.

 This is INMEST